Best DJ Software 2025 – Rekordbox, Serato, Traktor, VirtualDJ, Djay Pro, Engine DJ?

 Read this next: Best Serato DJ Controllers For 2024

-As Serato doesn’t make its own hardware (in common with most of the platforms here), it licences third-party hardware instead, so there’s lots of choice.
-You can use it with hardware from names like Rane, Numark, Roland, Denon DJ, Reloop and indeed Pioneer DJ (which at the time of writing this is actually trying to buy Serato!), including its pro DJ gear of the type you find in clubs.
+As Serato doesn’t make its own hardware (in common with most of the platforms here), it licences third-party hardware instead.
+You can use it with hardware from names like Rane, Numark, Denon DJ, Reloop and indeed Pioneer DJ/AlphaTheta, makers of Rekordbox.
 Serato tends to keep tight control over these integrations, meaning they are usually water-tight, reliable and easy to use.

 Advantages and disadvantages of Serato DJ

-✅ Reasonably well-featured, with music streaming integration, video playback and all modern performance features
+✅ Most features are covered, with music streaming integration, basic video playback and industry-leading DVS

-✅ A good “all round” choice, equally at home with electronic music and other styles
+✅ A reasonable “all round” choice, equally at home with electronic music and other styles

-❌ Comes in two versions, Serato DJ Lite and Serato DJ Pro, and if your gear comes with the former, you’ll want to pay to upgrade to the latter, which is not cheap
+❌ Comes in three versions, Serato DJ Lite, Serato DJ Pro and Serato DJ Suite, and if your gear comes with Lite, you’ll want to pay to upgrade to one of the others, which is expensive

 Typically used by: All types of laptop DJ, from open format to mobile, scratch DJs to electronic